Practical Philosophy is to the answer the question, what is the meaning of life and what can I do practically to find the meaning of ”my life”.

 Practical Philosophy – A Modern Model

 The Life Journey Model is a visual representation of the journey you take throughout your life, from birth to death.
-Its purpose is to offer fresh insight into age-old wisdom in a visual way, giving shape to humanity’s common experiences on the journey of your life.
+It’s a practical philosophy to offer fresh insight into age-old wisdom in a visual way, giving shape to humanity’s common experiences on the journey of your life.
 It is presented here as a tool for you to use during your journey to help you navigate.

 One man, a successful entrepreneur in his forties, told me that he found the model served as a “roadmap” for life; something he had searched for over many years.
 You can use the model to clarify your path to happiness in today’s world, including how to overcome the various obstacles and challenges you may face.
 It can help you to bridge the gap you may feel between the spiritual world of your inner monk and the everyday reality of the suit you wear.